ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 This change will cause Logstash to start at the beginning of all files *every time it runs*.
 Obviously you don't want this in normal environments, but it sure makes debugging your filters easier.

 Once you know your filters work as expected, remove our debugging options from `15-input-file.conf`.
-Then, create `/etc/logstash/conf.d/90-output-elasticsearch.conf` with the contents:
+Then create `/etc/logstash/conf.d/90-output-elasticsearch.conf` with the following contents.

 ```
 output {